RansikaP/Bank-Customer-Management-System/README.md

 # Bank-Customer-Management-System

-A simple CRUD baking application created for COE528 final project.
+A simple CRUD baking application created for COE528 final project.<br>
 The project follows OOP design and implementation priciples (inheritance, abstraction, polymorphism, etc.).

 # Diagarms
 For a better understanding of the application, here are UML diagrams used in design: